onyiny-ang/cluster-access/README.md

 ####  DESCRIPTION
 A prototype tool to allow a cluster in a cluster registry to be easily added or deleted from the kubeconfig file This is not meant to be used in production as there are significant challenges in retrieving accurate authinfo for each cluster.
 This prototype uses the context in which the cluster registry and cluster being moved to the kubeconfig file is created to retrieve auth info which works as a proof of concept in this particular case.

+#### BUILD:

+The cluster access tool is a command line tool that has bash and go implementations.
+It has been tested with a cluster-registry running in minikube (the `cluster.sh` script deploys the cluster-registry as an aggregated API server in minikube and creates 3 registered test clusters).

+##### To run with Golang

+Clone the repository into $GOPATH/src/k8s.io/cluster-access.

+1.  run `bazel run //:gazelle`
+Note: You must have a recent version of [bazel](https://bazel.io) installed.

+2. run `bazel build //cmd/access`

+This command will create the access tool in `bazel-bin/cmd/access/.../access`.
+The tool can be used from there or moved to a more easily accessible location.

 ##### Usage: